 Android's USB debugging feature may sound scary but it's not as complex as it may seem.
 USB debugging is basically just a way to allow an Android smartphone to transfer information to and from a computer.
 It's one of the coolest things about Android since it lets you root your device, give ADB commands, fix a bricked phone and more.
 In this article, we'll explain exactly what it is and how to use it.

 As the name suggests, USB debugging relates to the act of tracking bugs via USB.
 Traditionally, Android app developers would use this process to test software and find problems using the Android Studio development kit on a computer.
 Nowadays, it is used by both developers and Android users to assist in tasks such as installing custom recovery, rooting a device, installing a new ROM and more.

 To enable USB debugging, you first must enable the 'Developer options' menu in Android (if you haven't already).
 Here are the complete steps:

 - Scroll down to About phone

 - Tap on Build number about 7 times until you see a message saying "Developer options are activated"

-- Hit back and you will see the Developer options menu appear at the bottom of the settings page
+- Tap the back button and you will see the Developer options menu appear at the bottom of the settings page

-- Tap on it and scroll down until you see USB debugging; press it and hit 'okay' to enable it
+- Tap on it and scroll down until you see USB debugging; press it and hit Ok to enable it

 If you have a device which is running Android 2.3 or earlier, here are the steps to follow: